deepika-jangid/DOCKER-PROJECT/README.md

 # CONNECT
-<br> If you have any queries in regard of project than don't think much and just connect with me on my <a href="www.linkedin.com/in/deepika-jangid-01b5391a9">LinkedIn Handle</a>.
+  If you have any queries in regard of project than don't think much and just connect with me on my <a href="www.linkedin.com/in/deepika-jangid-01b5391a9">LinkedIn Handle</a>.